 Similarly, Pitsilis & Marshall [18] derived trust by measuring the uncertainty in the similarity values.
 The users’ inability to make accurate predictions is modelled as uncertainty.
 The similarity matrix is then scaled to according the user’s belief and disbelief on the rating provider (trustee).
 The sum of belief, disbelief, uncertainty adds up to 1.
 Although inclusion of belief in this model inclines to subjective probability, the essence of prediction depends on the correlation of users.
 In this aspect, the model is similar to ours.

 Li et. al [19] improvised model proposed in [16] by including preference similarity, recommendation trust, and social relations into the recommendation algorithm.
 In their recommendation trust analysis module, the implicit trust is calculated exactly same as in [16].
-Therefore, we argue that replacing their trust module with ours would increase the performance of the recommender.
+Therefore, we argue that replacing their trust module with ours would increase the performance of the recommender system.

 Most trust inference methods we discussed earlier requires predictions to be calculated before generating the trust matrix.
 This involves use of a similarity matric for making initial predictions.
 Inspired by O’Donovan’s model, we propose AgreeTrust, a much simpler method in which trust is inferred directly from the user preferences and does not require prior predictions.
 The users’ positive and negative preferences are used to generate trust between them.